Google and Nest reunite in push to add AI to every gadget

 Today, all Fawaz will say about Nest's past is that the stories were "a bit exaggerated."

-As for the way Alphabet is set up, Fawaz defends it.
+As for the way Alphabet is set up, Fawaz defended it.
 "Each bet is different.
-We have different journeys," he says.
+We have different journeys," he said.
 "In this particular case, Rick and I came together and said, '[Nest rejoining Google] makes sense.'"

 "Other bets will have different journeys.
-They can have a different outcome," he adds.
+They can have a different outcome," Fawaz added.
 "There's not one size that fits all in the model."

 CNET Magazine: Check out a sample of the stories in CNET's newsstand edition.